omgnetwork/omgnetwork.github.io/docs/in-flight-exits.md

 ---

 Exits allow a user to withdraw funds from the OMG Network back onto the root chain.
-There are two types of exit: standard exits and in-fligt exits (IFEs).
+There are two types of exit: standard exits and in-flight exits (IFEs).
 This section will cover in-flight-exits.

+A transaction is considered to be “in-flight” if it has been broadcast but has not yet been included in the Plasma chain.
+It may also be in-flight from the perspective of an individual user if that user does not have access to the block in which the said transaction is included.

-A user would consider an in-flight exit in the following scenarios:
+A user may consider an in-flight _exit_ in the following scenarios:

 - The user has signed and broadcast a transaction, but is unable to verify its inclusion in a block.
 - The user can see that the transaction has been included in a block, but believes that the block is invalid due to a dishonest operator.

+For more scenarios elaborated in detail, click [here]().

 The user can initiate an IFE regardless of whether the above is factually correct, but must commit an `exit bond`.
 The purpose of the `exit bond` is to deter users from initating exits dishonestly, as this bond will be awarded to any party who successfully proves that the exit is dishonest.